khan-lab/khan-lab.github.io/_members/lina-utenova.md

 email: utenovalina@gmail.com

 ---
-In my past research I conducted wet lab activities to support a multi-omic study on the differentially abundant functional pathways and their metabolite products in oral samples of obese individuals.
+In my past research I conducted wet and dry lab activities to support a multi-omic study on the differentially abundant functional pathways and their metabolite products in oral samples of obese individuals.
 Now, I am looking forward to starting a new project at KHANLab.bio!